-Once you have cut out your image/logo exporting a transparent background is easy.
+Once you have removed the white background from your logo, keeping a transparent background is easy.
 It all comes down to what file type you choose.

 Making sure you have a transparent background in Photoshop (represented by the white and grey checker board) go up to FILE > SAVE AS.

 Rename your file to whatever you like and choose the location you wish to export to.
 Now comes the important part.
 Near the bottom of your window you’ll see an option that reads ‘format’.
 Click on that drop down menu and set your file type to PNG.
 Then click save.

 So now you know how to remove the white background from your logo!
 Your PNG image will export with a transparent background and it’s ready to be quickly dragged and dropped into any image.
 No more annoying white backgrounds on your logo!